 The IBS discrete mathematics group welcomes Dr. Sebastian Wiederrecht, a new research fellow at the IBS discrete mathematics group from July 16, 2022.
 He received his Ph.D. from Technische Universität Berlin under thesupervision of Prof. Stephan Kreutzer.
 He is interested in graph theory, in particular the structural matching theory.

 With the vision of “Making discoveries for humanity and society,” the Institute for Basic Science (IBS) was founded in 2011 by the Korean government to promote basic science in Korea.
 To date, IBS operates two institute and 35 Research Centers which have been yielding outstanding results in various research fields.

-The IBS “Young Scientist Fellowship” started in 2016 to play an active role in fostering the next generation of basic science leaders.
-We believe this Fellowship offers junior scientists opportunities to conduct independent research by utilizing state-of-the-art infrastructure and to grow on the basis of research collaborations with leading researchers.
+The IBS Young Scientist Fellowship started in 2016 to play an active role in fostering the next generation of basic science leaders.
+This Fellowship offers junior scientists opportunities to conduct independent research with state-of-the-art research infrastructure of IBS and to grow on the basis of research collaborations with leading researchers.

 We hope that the Fellowship serves as a stepping stone for our researchers to mature into leading researchers in basic science.

 Within seven years of obtaining a Ph.D. (obtained no earlier than 1 January 2015) or under the age of 40 with a Ph.D. (born no earlier than 1 January 1982) – Ph.D. candidates must be conferred with a Ph.D. degree no later than 31 August 2022.

 Current IBS researchers are eligible to apply if they meet the above criteria.